iliyaZelenko/tiptap-vuetify/README.md

 By default, your component will be added to tiptap-vuetify's own image sources (URL and data url Upload).
 If you want to exclude these image sources you can set `imageSourcesOverride: true` in the extension's options.

+The dialog width can be changed by setting `options.dialogMaxWidth`.

 A basic example implementation can be found in the package's demo code in [FileSelector.vue](demo/Components/FileSelector.vue) and [Index.vue](demo/pages/Index.vue).

 ### output-format